 See Related: Andean Flamingo

-Black-crowned cranes are true omnivores and will literally eat anything small enough that they cannot escape it.
+These species cranes are true omnivores and will literally eat anything small enough that they cannot escape it.
 The cranes will eat vegetative matter such as seeds and fruit and insects, snails, and small vertebrates such as lizards, amphibians, crabs, and snakes.

 These cranes prefer to live close to water sources such as lakes and marshes, but they will tolerate drier conditions if necessary.
 The wet season is also the breeding season for the cranes, generally from May through November or December.

-Black-crowned cranes prefer to nest near water and will construct their nests out of rushes or grasses.
+They prefer to nest near water and will construct their nests out of rushes or grasses.
 Up to 5 eggs will be laid, and both parents will participate in incubation and rearing the young.
 The male crane will often keep a lookout for danger from the vantage of a tree, alerting his family with a call if he detects an intruder.

-While dancing is often a part of the courtship rituals of black-crowned cranes, cranes of all ages dance, whether it is the breeding season or not.
+While dancing is often a part of the courtship rituals of these cranes, cranes of all ages dance, whether it is the breeding season or not.
 It is thought that young birds dance to build up strength and coordination.

 See Related: Yellow-Eared Parrot